-5 Responding to User Interest and Preference
+4 Responding to User Interest and Preference

-Our implemented system involves a team of two presentation agents that introduce the user to research at the National Institute of Informatics (NII), Tokyo (see Fig. 1 and video6).
+Our implemented system involves a team of two presentation agents that introduce the user to research at the National Institute of Informatics (NII), Tokyo (see Fig. 1 and video $clip^2$ ).

 The two agents were designed based on the appearance of two famous Japanese actors.
-In order to support their life-likeness, the agents are highly expressive.
+In order to support their life-likeness, the agents are highly realistic and expressive.
 They can perform various gestures, such as greeting and counting, or 'beat' and deictic gestures.
-In addition to body gestures, mimics for joy, surprise, and sadness are available.
-High-quality synthesized speech is combined with proper lip synchronization,7 and the head of the agents can be adjusted to any (natural) direction, e.g. to the direction of the other agent when giving turn, or to the virtual slide.
-The agents and environment are controlled by MPML3D [11], a reactive framework that supports anytime interaction, such as real-time interpreted input from the eye tracker.
+In addition to body gestures, mimics for "joy", "surprise", and "sadness" are available.
+High-quality synthesized speech using the Text-to-Speech (TTS) engine from Loquendo is combined with proper lip synchronization, and the head of the agents can be adjusted to any (natural) direction, e.g. to the direction of the other agent when giving turn, or to the virtual slide.
+(When listening to a presentation, paying attention to its visualized content is of key importance.
+However, the audience will also focus on the presenter's face to increase comprehension via perception of lip movements in addition to speech, especially when listeners are not native speakers of English, as in our case.)
+A discussion about the animation techniques employed for our agents can be found in [12].

+Both the agents and the environment are controlled by MPML3D [13], a reactive framework that supports anytime interaction, such as real-time interpreted input from the eye tracker.
 The agents will adapt their performance based on user eye gaze in two ways: